EmekaNkwo/shadcn-extensions/README.md

   - `ImageUpload`: For single image uploads with preview
   - `DocumentUpload`: For single file uploads with type validation
   - `MultiFileUpload`: For handling multiple file uploads with previews
+- **Empty State**:
+  - `EmptyState`: For displaying an empty state with an icon, title, description, and optional action
+- **Carousel**:
+  - `Carousel`: For creating carousels with multiple items
+  - `CarouselItem`: For creating carousel items
 - Built with **TailwindCSS** and **Radix UI**
 - CLI automatically patches **Tailwind theme tokens**